nadahalli/writings/trust-all-the-way-down-v2.md

 # From 550 Megabytes to 357 Bytes

-In 2019, a Bitcoin Core developer named Carl Dong opened Pull Request #15277 on GitHub.
+In 2019, a Bitcoin Core developer named Carl Dong opened Pull Request [#15277](https://github.com/bitcoin/bitcoin/pull/15277) on GitHub.
 Unassuming title: "contrib: Enable building in Guix containers."
 But one line in the description stood out:

 > "If OriansJ gets his way, we will end up some day with only a single trusted binary: hex0 (a ~500 byte self-hosting hex assembler)."

 Someone was claiming, in a pull request for a trillion-dollar financial system, that someday the entire trust surface could be reduced to 500 hand-assembled bytes.

 Guix (pronounced "geeks") is a package manager that, unlike conventional ones, can build every package from source, starting from a defined set of bootstrap binaries.
 The move from Gitian to Guix took years.
 Cross-compilation for five architectures plus macOS and Windows, all from a sealed environment with no network access, every dependency explicitly declared.
-No sneaking in a package at build time.

-The conceptual shift mattered more than the technical one.
-Gitian asked: "Did multiple people get the same result?"
-Guix asks: "Can we account for every binary in the build chain as well?"
-It's the difference between checking that five people agree on the answer, and checking that the textbook they all read wasn't wrong.
+In Gitian, if you needed a compiler, you just downloaded a 200MB binary of GCC from Ubuntu.
+In Guix, you are forbidden from using "pre-compiled" binaries.
+This meant developers had to map out the "ancestry" of every single tool.
+If you wanted a C++ compiler, you had to define how a 357-byte seed builds an assembler, which builds a C compiler, which eventually builds the C++ compiler.
+It’s like trying to build a car by first inventing the smelting process for iron.
+In a normal build, you might have a "hidden" dependency—maybe a library installed on your laptop that the compiler "sees" and uses.
+Guix blocks this.
+If you didn't explicitly declare a dependency in the code, the build will fail.
+For years, the Bitcoin team had to hunt down these "leaks" where the software was accidentally relying on the host operating system.

 Bitcoin Core v22.0, released in September 2021, was the first version built with Guix.
 The trusted binary surface dropped from 550 MB to approximately 120 MB.
 A 78% reduction in code you have to take on faith.
 Nobody outside of Bitcoin Core's development community really noticed.

 But 120 MB was still 120 MB.
 Carl Dong's PR pointed toward something more radical.

 The bootstrappable builds project (bootstrappable.org) starts from a simple premise: compilers written in their own language create an infinite regression of trust.
 Their goal is to break the regression by starting from something small enough to audit completely by hand.

-They have a nice domestic analogy.
-To make yogurt, the first step is to add yogurt to milk.
-Where does the first yogurt come from?

-Their answer is hex0.
-A program, 357 bytes long, written in raw hexadecimal.
+It's called "hex0": a program that is just 357 bytes long, written in raw hexadecimal.
 Each pair of hex characters maps directly to a single processor instruction.
 No compiler.
 No abstraction.
 A human can sit down, read the hex, look up each instruction in the manual, and verify, by hand, that it does one thing: read hex-encoded text and output the corresponding binary.

-The yogurt that doesn't require yogurt.

 From hex0, the chain proceeds through twenty-eight stages.
 Each builds a slightly more capable tool using only the tools from previous stages:

 **Stages 0-5: From nothing to C.** hex0 rebuilds itself from its own source (verifying the seed).
 Labels and jumps.
 Addresses.
 A minimal assembler.
 A rudimentary C compiler.
 Then M2-Planet, a more capable one.
 We just went from 357 bytes of hand-verified hex to a working C compiler.